CA-24 primary: Who will advance?

 ## Contract Snapshot

-This market resolves to "Yes" if Sarah Bacon advances in the 2026 CA-24 primary, and "No" if she does not, with the outcome verified by the California Secretary of State.
-The market opened on April 7, 2026, and closes after the outcome occurs or by November 3, 2027, at 11:00am EDT, with payouts projected 30 minutes after closing.
-Special conditions allow for accelerated determination if a consensus of media organizations project the advancing candidates, and employees of Source Agencies are prohibited from trading.
+The market resolves to YES if Sarah Bacon advances in the 2026 CA-24 primary, otherwise it resolves to NO, with verification from the California Secretary of State.
+The market opened on April 7, 2026, and can close early upon the event's occurrence, or by November 3, 2027, with payouts 30 minutes later.
+Special conditions include potential accelerated determination based on media consensus and a prohibition on insider trading by Source Agency employees.

 ## Market Discussion